 Product feeds are an important tool for affiliates, making important product and pricing information available in a machine readable document.
 Merchants provide the URL of the image in the feed, and affiliates publish them on their website.

-Most networks and platforms make the product image compulsory – merchants have to provide an image for every product.
+Most networks and platforms make the product image compulsory – merchants have to provide an image for every product in their product feed.
 However, while the merchant might have permission to use the images on their own website, but what about making them available for publishers to publish?

 In cases like these, it is possible that the manufacturer or official agent for a product may object to their product images being used without explicit permission.
-Professionals in the affiliate industry no doubt think that is nonsense, but it can cause friction when they don’t understand the affiliate relationship.
-You can understand how it may be a bit alarming discovering these images for the first time without understanding the context.
+Affiliate professionals will no doubt think that is nonsense, but it can cause friction when other parties don’t understand the affiliate relationship.
+You can understand how it may be a bit alarming discovering images of your products being used all over the Internet without understanding the context.

 What do I need to consider?

-I’m not going to recommend massive changes based on a very small risk, but have a quick think:
+I’m not going to recommend massive changes based on small risk, but have a quick think:

 If the answer to any of these questions is “yes” you might want to think about what the real risk is.
 In extreme circumstances consider changing the images you provide to affiliates.